 Voice, it seems, is powerful – both in a functional sense and as a way to engage with people with a meaningful experience.
 But there’s another level beyond brands only embodying the spoken word, and embodying the person who’s speaking them, too.

-Beyond voice assistants: embodying the brand
+Beyond voice assistants: embodying a brand

 “It’s nice to put a face to the voice.”